It is abuse, even if he didn’t hit you. It is abuse even if you aren’t bruised or bleeding.

 There’s a large range of belief systems about divorce and marriage.
-I think people avoid wanting to read the books because it’s fear, it’s also, “My situation doesn’t fit into this, so this isn’t going to be relevant and I’m already stressed and busy.
+I think people avoid wanting to read the books because it’s fear.
+It’s also, “My situation doesn’t fit into this.
+This isn’t going to be relevant and I’m already stressed and busy.
 This is going to be a waste of time.”
 Then there’s the subconscious “I bet my life is going to be in here and that’s going to be really painful.”

-Anne: I just want women to become educated about it.
+Anne: I just want to educate women about it.
 That is the goal of Betrayal Trauma Recovery.
 That’s what we have been doing since I started podcasting.

 I just want to educate people about abuse.
-Abuse is a behavior, and people can change their abusive behaviors, if they choose to.
-A lot of them don’t choose that, and you need to stay at a safe distance until those abusive behaviors have stopped.
+Abuse is a behavior.
+People can change their abusive behaviors if they choose to.
+A lot of them don’t choose that.
+You need to stay at a safe distance until those abusive behaviors have stopped.

-It’s pretty cut and dry but when you bring up the word “abuse”—and I’ve been surprised at how people think they already know everything about abuse, or the walls go up and they push back and they don’t want to learn about it.
+It’s pretty cut and dry.
+But when you bring up the word “abuse” I’ve been surprised at how people think they already know everything about abuse, or the walls go up and they push back and they don’t want to learn about it.
 They do not want to be educated.